 In general, if you’re actively serving, you’re eligible after 90 days of consecutive service.
 If you’re separated from the service, your requirements vary from 90 days (the full period you were called for) to 24 consecutive months of service.

-If you served in the National Guard or Reserves, you’d need 6 years of duty to be eligible.
-If you’re currently serving in the National Guard or Reserves, you need just 90 days of consecutive service.
+If you served in the National Guard or Reserves, you’d need six years of duty to be eligible.
+If you’re currently serving in the National Guard or Reserves, you need just ninety days of consecutive service.

 If you’re a surviving spouse of a veteran who lost his/her life in the line of duty or because of complications of his/her time in the service, you may also be eligible unless you remarry.

-In the sections below we cover down payment, credit score, debt-to-income ratio, disposable income requirements, and more.
-Be sure to review each component of the VA home loan program and if you have questions please be sure to ask!
+In the sections below, we cover down payment, credit score, debt-to-income ratio, disposable income requirements, and more.
+Be sure to review each component of the VA home loan program.

 Down Payment Requirements For a VA Home Loan